Brainygo-SDK/BrainyGo-SDK/BrainyGoSDK_Integration_Guide.md

             }
      });
 ```
+Warning:
+1. If SDK don't gather the user informatian ,you probably get no fill.
+2. It is recommended that obtaining the user's consent before SDK initialization.

 ## <a name="step4">2.4 Child Oriented Settings</a>
 In order to comply with the provisions of the Children's Online Privacy Protection Act (COPPA), we provide the setIsChildDirected interface.